 It is also a good idea to advertise the cat you've found using flyers or social media sites.
-If you have no luck in finding the owner, contact Pat 07716 596212 or Veneda 07423 063140 for more advice.
+If you have no luck in finding the owner, contact Pat 07716 596212 or Stephanie 07759620055 for more advice.

 What is a feral cat?
 The term feral describes members of a domesticated species that have reverted to living as wild animals.
 Feral cats have had little or no contact with humans.
 They can never be tamed and this should never be attempted because they are very fearful of people and it would seriously compromise their welfare.
 Feral cats live alone – or in groups called colonies – and are found in towns, cities and rural areas.
 The best solution for feral cats is for them to be neutered and returned to their familiar environment.

-Cat traps can be used to catch feral or strays cat or those who are simply lost.
+Cat traps can be used to catch feral or stray cats or those who are simply lost.
 They must be set in a secure location and monitored.
 We hire out these traps for £20.
-We would be more than happy to offer advice as to whether a cat trap is needed in your senario.
+We would be more than happy to offer advice as to whether a cat trap is needed in your scenario.
 Call 07759620055

 Cat traps allow you to catch the cat safely without harm to yourself or the cat.
 We often work with farms, stables and small holdings to TNR (trap, neuter and re-release) colonies of feral cats to stop the amount of feral unwanted kittens being born.
 Neutering these cats does not only stop the unwanted production of kittens it also increases the health of the feral cats and inturn creates better "mousers".

 For more information on feral cats please click here